 U.S. trade with the DPRK is quite limited.
 The United States does not maintain any diplomatic, consular, or trade relations with North Korea, and the country does not have normal trade relations (most favored nation) status.
 This means that North Korean exports are subject to the relatively high tariffs existing before World War II in the United States.
 For example, women's blouses of wool or cotton carry a 90% import duty if from North Korea but are duty free if from free-trade agreement countries, such as Canada, Israel, or Mexico, or are subject to 9 to 10% duty if from most other nations.
 As a communist nation, North Korea also does not qualify for duty-free treatment of certain products that are imported from designated developing countries under the generalized system of preferences program.
-136

 The United States, moreover, maintains various economic sanctions on North Korea because the country is considered a threat to national security, is a communist state, and it proliferates weapons of mass destruction.
-137 In June 2008, however, the Bush Administration announced that it was lifting restrictions under the Trading with the Enemy Act and was starting the process to remove the DPRK from the list of State Sponsors of Terrorism.
+140 In 2008, however, the Bush Administration lifted restrictions on the DPRK under the Trading with the Enemy Act and removed the DPRK from the list of State Sponsors of Terrorism.
+Some bills in the 111th Congress would relist the DPRK.
 Other sanctions, including U.N. sanctions imposed following North Korea's nuclear test, still remain in place.
 The United States resumed shipments of food and heavy fuel oil to North Korea as humanitarian aid but subsequently halted them.
 Travel to and trade with North Korea in other than dual-use goods are allowed if overarching requirements are met, and there are no restrictions on the amount of money Americans may spend in the DPRK.
-The sanctions related to the proliferation of weapons of mass destruction generally target the offending entities.
+The sanctions that are related to the proliferation of weapons of mass destruction generally target the offending entities.
 North Korean assets in the United States frozen prior to June 19, 2000, remain frozen.
-North Korea is on the most restricted list of countries for U.S. exports (Country Group E list) of items such as computers, software, national security-controlled items, items on the Commerce Control List, 138 and service or repair of such items.
-Economic sanctions on North Korea, however, are essentially unilateral by the United States.
+North Korea is on the most restricted list of countries for U.S. exports (Country Group E list) of items such as computers, software, national security-controlled items, items on the Commerce Control List, 141 and service or repair of such items.
+Except for the UN sanctions, economic sanctions on North Korea are essentially unilateral by the United States.
 Most other nations (except Japan) allow relatively free trade in non-sensitive goods with the DPRK.

-In October 2007, President Bush reportedly approved the lifting of some sanctions imposed on the DPRK under an act governing human trafficking.
+In October 2007, President Bush approved the lifting of some sanctions imposed on the DPRK under an act governing human trafficking.
 This easing allowed the United States to provide assistance in educational and cultural exchanges to the extent that the aid doesn't damage its national interest.
-139 In February 2008, the New York Philharmonic Orchestra performed in Pyongyang.
-140
+In February 2008, the New York Philharmonic Orchestra performed in Pyongyang.

 The United States uses trade with North Korea as leverage and to send a message of disapproval for various activities by Pyongyang.
-As the Six-Party nuclear talks have progressed, however, the United States has expressed its willingness begin discussions to normalize relations with the DPRK, has removed it from the terrorism list, 141 and has indicated its willingness to negotiate a
+As the Six-Party nuclear talks have progressed, however, the United States has expressed its willingness begin discussions to normalize relations with the DPRK, has removed it from the terrorism list, and has indicated its willingness to negotiate a http://w3.access.gpo.gov/bis/ear/ear\data.html

-136 See CRS Report RL33663, Generalized System of Preferences: Background and Renewal Debate, by Vivian C. Jones, Generalized System of Preferences, by William H. Cooper.
+&lt;sup>139 See CRS Report RL33663, Generalized System of Preferences: Background and Renewal Debate, by Vivian C. Jones, Generalized System of Preferences, by William H. Cooper.

-137 See CRS Report RL31696, North Korea: Economic Sanctions, by Dianne E. Rennack.
+&lt;sup>140 See CRS Report RL31696, North Korea: Economic Sanctions, by Dianne E. Rennack.